marcuskirschen/mk-lightbox/README.md

 ```html
 <a href="#" class="mklbItem" data-vimeo-id="226053498">Open the Vimeo video in the lightbox.</a>
 ```
-I use the 'Do-Not-Tracking' mode.
+I use the 'Do-Not-Track' mode.